LioCrea/CustomScroll.JS/README.md

 No jQuery, pur JS

 # Setup
 1.Copy/Paste the .js script
 2. Call the script and the default customScroll design sheet customScroll.css
-3. Customize the CSS the way you want to (more example available on the official website)
+3. Customize the CSS the way you want to (more example available on the example page)
 4. Enjoy!

 # Some Extra